Proving periodic solutions and branches in the 2D Swift Hohenberg PDE with hexagonal and triangular symmetry

 \section{Branches of Hexagonal and Triangular Solutions}

 In this section, we wish to prove the existence of a branch of periodic solutions whose periodic patterns can be generated by two triangles or one hexagon depending on the symmetry.
 There is a strong interest in branches of solutions in 2D Swift Hohenberg.
 In particular, the authors of \cite{jason_spot_paper} and \cite{jason_ring_paper} provide various approximate branches of solutions.
 Some of these branches emerge from a Turing bifurcation that lead to homoclinic snaking.
-Others form isolas of localized solutions.
-As shown in \cite{hexagon2008}, various hexagonal patterns that fill the domain along the snaking curve are presented.
-Additionally, a rich variety of purely periodic patterns exist in \eqref{eq : swift_hohenberg} which both hexagonal and triangular symmetry.
+By following the snaking curve on a bounded domain, one can obtain periodic patterns as shown in \cite{hexagon2008}.
+Additionally, a rich variety of purely periodic patterns exist in \eqref{eq : swift_hohenberg} with both hexagonal and triangular symmetry.
 We would like to provide rigorous proofs of the symmetry of these branches of solutions.
 That is, we would like to prove that the branch itself is $D_j$-symmetric.
 This means that each solution along the branch is a periodic pattern that can be generated by two triangles (in the case of $D_3$) or one hexagon (in the case of $D_6$).
+Note that we are not directly proving the branches given in the aforementioned papers.
+Our goal is to provide the theory to prove branches of periodic solutions with triangular and hexagonal symmetry.
+Our approach could then be used to prove specific branches such as the ones identified in these papers; however, we did not do so.
 Our approach will be computer-assisted and was developed by the authors of \cite{polynomial_chaos}.